 A “survival action” is a lawsuit that arises from the death of a loved one.
 Like a wrongful death lawsuit, a survival action seeks compensation for the death of an individual due to the negligent acts or wrongful conduct of another.

-A survival action is different than a wrongful death lawsuit.
-In a wrongful death lawsuit each family member is only claiming compensation for the particular harm caused to them due to the death.
-In other words, the family members are claiming compensation for their own losses due to the death of a loved one in wrongful death lawsuit.
+A survival action is different from a wrongful death lawsuit.
+In a wrongful death lawsuit, each family member is only claiming compensation for the particular harm caused to them due to the death.
+In other words, the family members are claiming compensation for their own losses due to the death of a loved one in a wrongful death lawsuit.

-Although the deceased will not benefit directly from the compensation received, his estate and loved ones will.
+Although the deceased will not benefit directly from the compensation received his estate and loved ones will.
 Who receives compensation from a survival action depends on who is qualified to inherit or be paid benefits from the estate of the deceased.
 This may be controlled by a written will or other written instrument.
 If the deceased died without a will, Arizona state law will usually control who stands to inherit and how much.

-However, the estate can claim damages for the medical expenses that the individual incurred prior to his or her death as well as any money expended due to the injuries that the deceased suffered.
+However, the estate can claim damages for the medical expenses that the individual incurred prior to his or her death, as well as any money expended due to the injuries that the deceased suffered.
 More importantly, the estate can claim the lost earnings of the deceased.
 In other words, the estate can claim the income that the deceased would have made over the course of his remaining natural working life.

-For example, a 35 year old man who is expected to work until the age of 65 and is earning $50,000 per year would have a potential lost earnings claim of $1.5 Million dollars (30 remaining years of work x $50,000/year).
-In addition to this, a claim can be made for the increases and raises in salary as well as bonuses and benefits.
+For example, a 35-year-old man who is expected to work until the age of 65 and is earning $50,000 per year would have a potential lost earnings claim of $1.5 Million dollars (30 remaining years of work x $50,000/year).
+In addition to this, a claim can be made for the increases and raises in salary, as well as bonuses and benefits.

 The time in which to bring a survival action is controlled by Arizona Revised Statute 14-3109.
 This section sets forth: “Upon the death of a person in whose favor there is a cause of action which has not been barred as of the date of his death, the limitation of the action ceases to run until a personal representative is appointed or until twelve months after the death, whichever first occurs, but shall not bar such action sooner than four months after death even if a personal representative is appointed earlier.”
 Since a survival action may be barred entirely if a lawsuit is not timely brought, it is essential that you consult with an attorney in any situation involving a life-threatening injury.